Solutions for Google Photos Stuck Backing up

 - How to Backup Photos from Android to PC

-- Get WeChat Photos/Videos/Audios on iPhone Back to PC
+- WeChat Photos/Videos/Audios Recovery on iPhone

 - Google Pixel Photo Recovery without Backups